Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Simulation Studies

 \section{Simulation Studies}

 The experiment is structured using the ADEMP setup \citep{morris_et_al_2019_stat_medicine}.
 A total of $n_{sim}=1000$ replications are performed on simulated datasets of size $n_{obs}=200$.

-\paragraph{Aims} Our goal is two-fold: (1) Find ``the best arm'' with confidence as quickly as possible, (2) Allocate more participants to better treatments by balancing efficacy and safety. { Note that, while allocation ratios indicate relative arm ordering, it hinges upon correct specifications of $\{\mu^{(a)}(\mbi{x})\}_{a=1}^{K}$ and $\{\nu^{(a)}(\mbi{x})\}_{a=1}^{K}$.
-Therefore, the best arm should not be identified solely by the allocation ratio.
-Instead, it is typically identified based on both estimated efficacy and safety, which should be robust to model mis-specifications.
-For simplicity, we focus only on the efficacy endpoint and use ``the best arm'' and ``the most efficacious arm'' interchangeably.
-Depending on $w$, AsympCS for average utility can also be used instead to identify the best arm for Phase III. }
+\paragraph{Aims} The best arm is defined as $a^* := \argmax_{a \in [K]/\{1\}} \Delta(a).$ We design simulation experiments to examine whether RiTS can isolate the best arm with confidence, and investigate the finite sample performance of estimates $\{\hat{\Delta}_{n}^{\times}(a)\}_{a=2}^{K}$, and AsympCSs $\{\mc{C}_{n}^{(\alpha)}(a): n \geq 1\}_{a=2}^{K}.$ For simplicity, we focus only on the efficacy endpoint and use ``winner dose'' and ``the most efficacious arm'' interchangeably.
+Depending on $w$, AsympCS for average utility can also be used instead to identify the winner dose for Phase III.
+We also assess whether RiTS can allocate better arms to more participants to maximize utility, compared to competitors.

 \paragraph{Data-generating Mechanisms} Early-phase clinical trials typically involve a limited cohort of participants.
 Although many demographic covariates and assays are measured, drug developers generally focus on a small subset of participant-level covariates to assess heterogeneous dose responses.
 Key covariates are often chosen based on domain knowledge from previous studies.
-Following standard practice, we consider a single participant-level covariate, denoted by $Z$, which is simulated from a standard normal distribution, $Z \sim \mc{N}(0, 1)$.
+Following standard practice, we consider a single participant-level covariate, denoted by $Z$, which is simulated from the standard normal distribution, $Z \sim \mc{N}(0, 1)$.